-Life insurance is purchased on the life of a baby for a number of reasons.
+Life insurance is purchased on the life of a baby for several reasons.
 First and foremost, by purchasing a life insurance policy on a baby the parent is guaranteeing the child that they will have life insurance coverage for their entire life, no matter what their health condition becomes.
-Even though baby life insurance policies are usually smaller than policies for adults, there are often riders attached to the policy which allows for additional insurance coverage to be purchased at various points throughout the life of the baby.
+Even though baby life insurance policies are usually smaller than policies for adults, there are often riders attached to the policy, which allows for additional insurance coverage to be purchased at various points throughout the life of the baby.
 This concept is known as providing a guaranty of insurability.

 Life insurance on the life of a baby also protects the parents.
 If something happens to a young child, a significant financial investment has typically already been made by parents.
 If a child dies, it can provide the parents the financial stability to raise other children.